clarin-eric/VirtualCollectionRegistry/README.txt

-1. Use the shibboleth version of web.xml called 'web-shib.xml' instead of the default one by renaming it to and overwriting web.xml (you can make a backup of the original web.xml)
+1. Use the shibboleth version of web.xml called 'web-shib.xml' instead of the default one by renaming it to and overwriting web.xml (you can make a backup of the original web.xml).
+If the package was built for a production environment, it should already have the right web.xml in place.

 2. Add the following to the relevant Apache configuration: